lrspeiser/sigmagravity/README.md

 ### 2.7 Geometric Motivation for Amplitude A

-**Important note:** The following "mode counting" argument provides geometric intuition for the amplitude values but is NOT a rigorous derivation from teleparallel field theory.
+**Important note:** The following "mode counting" argument provides geometric intuition for the galaxy amplitude A = √3 but is NOT a rigorous derivation from teleparallel field theory.
 TEGR, like GR, has only 2 physical gravitational degrees of freedom (tensor polarizations).
 The 24 torsion tensor components decompose into gauge and constraint parts; they are not independent physical modes.
-The argument below should be understood as motivational, with A = √3 and A = π√2 ultimately determined by fitting to galaxy and cluster data respectively.
+The cluster amplitude A = 8.0 is explained by path length scaling (§2.12.1).

 **Step 1: Torsion Mode Decomposition**